cdktf/cdktf-provider-google/docs/computeTargetHttpsProxy.python.md

 This determines
 whether the load balancer will attempt to negotiate QUIC with clients or not.
 Can specify one of NONE, ENABLE, or DISABLE.
-If NONE is specified, uses the QUIC policy with no user overrides, which is equivalent to DISABLE.
+If NONE is specified, Google manages whether QUIC is used.
 Default value: "NONE" Possible values: ["NONE", "ENABLE", "DISABLE"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.62.1/docs/resources/compute_target_https_proxy#quic_override ComputeTargetHttpsProxy#quic_override}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.0/docs/resources/compute_target_https_proxy#quic_override ComputeTargetHttpsProxy#quic_override}

 ---